Steve Chan bio photo

 2017

-Higher Tolerance for Uncertainty amidst Compressed Decision Cycles on an Stacked Generative Adversarial Network (SGAN)
+Higher Tolerance for Uncertainty Amidst Compressed Decision Cycles on an Stacked Generative Adversarial Network (SGAN)

 Excerpt from my publication: [Prototype Orchestration Framework as a High Exposure Dimension Cyber Defense Accelerant Amidst Ever-Increasing Cycles of Adaptation by Attackers: A Modified Deep Belief Network Accelerated by a Stacked Generative Adversarial Network for Enhanced Event Correlation], which received a Best Paper Award.